MichaelVerdegaal/InfluenceOrbitMapper/README.md

 ### Run

-The application backend is running via a [Quart](https://pgjones.gitlab.io/quart/) backend, which is an async version of Flask.
+The application backend is [Quart](https://pgjones.gitlab.io/quart/), which is an async version of Flask.
 To run:
 - Set the environment variable `QUART_APP=viewer.main:app`
 - Execute `quart run` in terminal